burntsouup/JavaScript/2 - Basics.md

     - the script file is fetched and downloaded while the HTML file is still parsing.
 Once the script is downloaded, it executes immediately, potentially interrupting parsing of the HTML file

-      - note - this make sense if your script file doesn't reply on the HTML code (e.g. DOM interactions)
+      :bulb: this make sense if your script file doesn't reply on the HTML code (e.g. DOM interactions)

       ![image16](/images/image16.png)